-We use several different metrics and factors, including the decision tree from the Whatcom County Department of Health, data and the rate of local cases.
+We use several different metrics and factors, including the Tools to Prepare for Provision of In-Person Learning among K-12 Students at Public and Private Schools during the COVID-19 Pandemic data and the rate of local cases.
 We also rely on guidance from a number of organizations and entities, including the governor’s office and health officials.

 Other important factors include transmission rates, vaccinations, agreements with our labor groups and what other local districts are doing.